iLib-js/ilib-mono/README.md

 const content = loader.loadFile("pathname", { sync: true });
 ```

-or an array of files all at once:
+Alternately, you can load an array of files all at once by passing in an
+array of file names:

 ```
 import LoaderFactory from 'ilib-loader';